 In addition to Think Aloud and QAR, teaching students to recognize text structures helps them in content areas, in independent nonfiction reading, and in testing.
 By teaching text structures, students are able to categorize information according to its importance.
 Using graphic organizers or foldables with a variety of nonfiction texts helps students see the differences between informational text, process writing, advertisements, and such.
 We want our kids to apply this information to independent reading, so using a variety of texts in your guided reading block is crucial to reading growth.

 Writing, in my opinion, is a way to deepen your students’ understanding of what they read as well as their thinking on many content matters.
-If you use writing as a response to reading and in extended responses (quick writes), then you are not only building deep thinking, but also writing skills. ln a time crunched day, this gets you the most bang for your teaching buck since you’re building comprehension AND working on writing skills.
-If you look at my last post, you can see I am a firm believer in the reading-writing connection.
-Enough said.
+If you use writing as a response to reading and quick writes, you build deep thinking and writing skills. ln a time crunched day, you build comprehension and work on writing skills.
+If you look at my last post, you’ll see I am a firm believer in the reading-writing connection.

-Step #5: Weave in Practice throughout the Year
+Weave in Test Taking Practice throughout the Year

 I think many schools have a “45 day Plan” where testing practice happens prior to the real deal.
-In some cases, the students are just plain worn out by the time the real test comes.
-I am going to go against the grain a little and say that I am not a fan of this.
-I much prefer continued teaching with engaging lessons that provide deep thinking opportunities that motivate and keep our students on track.
-Yes, the kids need to practice in the manner they will be assessed, but if we do it all year long in the same format, then there’s no need to spend the time practicing just prior to the assessment.
-I think kids get burned out, see learning as boring work versus fun, and I think it can be counterproductive to our end goals of motivating learners.
+In some cases, the students are worn out by testing day.
+I am not a fan of the 45 day plan.
+I prefer we continue teaching with engaging lessons that provide deep thinking opportunities.
+We know how to motivate and keep our students on track.
+Yes, kids need to practice in the manner they will be assessed.
+However, if we use a similar format, there’s no need to practice prior to the assessment.
+Kids get burned out.
+They see learning as boring work versus fun.
+It can be counterproductive to our end goals of motivating learners.